Anastasia Kharitonova is the New Director of Contracts at BCE

 BCE provided Title II design documents for the construction of projects to enhance fish passage and habitat on Kodiak Island and Cordova in Alaska.

 On Kodiak Island, since the original culverts were not designed for fish and wildlife passage, they deterred fish from returning to their historic spawning grounds.
 In order to improve fish passage, new stream simulation channels were proposed for installation.
 Projects included retrofit of old culverts where streams intersect existing roads and/or paths.
 The proposed culverts (up to 17 feet in diameter) are designed to allow the natural streams to come though.
 This design minimizes the structure’s effect on the natural fish habitat while retaining and improving the existing roads and pathways.

 Watch the time lapse video below of Kodiak Island’s Boy Scout Lake outlet fish passage project being constructed over a period of several weeks.

 Eielson AFB F-35 Program Construction Management Services – Army Corps of Engineers

-BCE is currently providing Construction Management services in support of the Army Corps of Engineers on various F-35 projects including new aircraft hangars, administrative, training and dining facilities.
+BCE is currently providing Construction Management services in support of the Army Corps of Engineers on various award winning F-35 projects including new aircraft hangars, administrative, training and dining facilities.

 Communities near Eielson Air Force base, Alaska, 26 miles south of Fairbanks, are preparing for the arrival of F-35 squadron personnel and their families.
 The first F-35 is scheduled to arrive at Eielson AFB April 2020.
 Learn more about the F-35 squadrons arrival by reading the Anchorage Daily News article, Air Force OKs F-35 fighter jet squadrons at Eielson Air Force Base